Collinformatics/AudioTranscription/README.md

 Set up the python interpreter for the project:

-- Find the .exe file in you venv file
+- Find the .exe file in you venv directory:

         find . -name python.exe 2>/dev/null
         ./Scripts/python.exe

-  Press keys "Alt" & "1" to open the Project folder, open the folders to find "python.exe"
+  Press keys "Alt" & "1" to open the Project folder.

+  Follow the folder path to find "python.exe"

+  Right click on the executable file and copy the path.

+- Add the interpreter path:

+  Go to the drop-down menu option, and select "File" -> "Project Structure"

+  After clicking on "Project Structure", click on "Modules" then the "+" icon.

+  Paste the path to the python interpreter under "Python SDK home path"